-During Step Two, the Student Union (SU) and Student Recreation and Wellness Center (SRWC) will open on a limited basis.
-Both will have a single point of entry and require RebelCard identification for building access.
-There will be restroom access for those who are admitted to these buildings, seating will be adapted to meet the current social distancing guidelines, and plexiglass barriers will be installed.
+The Student Union (SU) and Student Recreation and Wellness Center (SRWC) will remain open on a limited basis.
+Seating will be adapted to meet the current social distancing guidelines, and plexiglass barriers will be installed.
+Masks are required within these spaces.
+All group reservations will be approved through the proper channels and scheduled on an as needed basis.
+Both facilities are routinely cleaned and disinfected.